Journal of Consent-Based Performance: Praxis and Perspectives on Intimacy

 Vol. 3 No. 1 (2024)

-The spring issue of the Journal of Consent-Based Performance presents notes and articles that comment upon consent-based performance in diocesan settings, in dramaturgy, in improvisation and gamified performance, and in historical contexts.
+This issue examines the ways that consent-based performance practices are being or have been applied outside of working as an IC.
+Notes and Articles published in this issue comment upon consent-based performance in diocesan settings, in dramaturgy, in improvisation and gamified performance, and in historical contexts.

 Notes From the Field: Identity, Inclusion, Intimacy Choreography, and Cultural Competence